AudiusProject/audius-k8s-manifests/README.md

 connect QmQsZ5wqmV1rVxPYjsBQWYtEV5BAqzqwE2ff8Q522xr4Ys success
 ```

 4.)
 Set load balancer timeouts.
-Minimum timeouts are 1 hour (3600 seconds) for Creator Node requests and 10 minutes (60 seconds) for Discovery Provider requests.
+Minimum timeouts are 1 hour (3600 seconds) for Creator Node requests and 1 minutes (60 seconds) for Discovery Provider requests.
 Track uploads especially for larger files can take several minutes to complete.

 5.)
 In addition to configuring your security groups to restrict access to just the web server and IPFS swarm port (4001),
 it's recommended that your server or load balancer is protected from DoS attacks.
 Services like Cloudfront and Cloudflare offer free or low cost services to do this.
 It would also be possible to use iptables to configure protection as laid out here https://javapipe.com/blog/iptables-ddos-protection/.
-Please make sure proxies don't affect additional timeouts that override those from Step 4.
+Please make sure proxies don't add or override the timeouts from Step 4.

 ### 7. Pre-registration checks